DeepakJason/linux-to-windows-remote-exec/windows-commands.md

 A list of installed programs and OS patches can be extracted with either the `dism` or `wmic` commands.
 The `systeminfo` command too can be used, but will only list KB numbers.

 The `wmic` command: This is the swiss-army knife of Windows management commands.
-It can be used to pretty much do anything you want.

 - @TODO
 - The output of the command can be formatted as CSV, table, or list.
 See [examples here](https://www.pearsonitcertification.com/articles/article.aspx?p=1700427&seqNum=4).